If you have separated or are going through the divorce process, you will eventually need to answer questions about who gets what in the split.

 Our team can help you with all aspects of preparing and filing consent orders and all other types of family law court orders.

 Financial agreements, now known simply as ‘Financial agreements’ under the Family Law Act, are similar to Consent orders in that they are legally enforceable agreements about the division of marital assets.
+Some people also refer to them as ‘BFA’S’.

 The main differences are:

-A financial agreement can be entered anytime, including before and, during aand after a marriage.
-In this wayIf before or during a marriage, they act similarly to prenuptial agreements (prenups) that seek to avoid property settlement disputes should either party seek a divorce.
+A financial agreement can be entered anytime, including before, during and after a marriage or de facto relationship.
+In this way, before or during a marriage, they act similarly to prenuptial agreements (prenups) that seek to avoid property settlement disputes should either party seek a divorce.
 In contrast, consent orders must be filed within 12 months of a divorce order coming into effect or two years from the end of a de facto relationship.

 With consent orders, the court must end financial relations between both parties in the fairest manner possible as soon as possible.
 In a financial agreement, it is possible to maintain financial relationships between both parties, such as joint ownership of a business or investment property.